Andrew174194/DataBases-lab2-group9/Week 6/README.md

 (29 rows)
 ```

-# After creation of index:
+# After creation of index (partial index for unreturned movies):

 ```sql
 create index on rental using btree (return_date) where return_date is NULL;